isomerpages/moe-woodlandsringsec/_important-information/Partners/Family Matters @ School.md

 ##### **What is Triple P ?**

-The Positive Parenting Programme is a parenting and family support strategy designed to prevent behavioural and emotional problems in children.
+The Positive Parenting Programme is an evidence-based programme that aims to:

+* Prevent behavioural, emotional and developmental problems in children

+* Enhance the knowledge, skills and confidence of parents

+* Build strong and positive parent-child relationship

 ##### **What does it offer?**